knawd/deployer/charts/knawd-deployer/README.md

 **ociType**: The type of the OCI Runtime to deploy.
 Currently `crun-wasmedge`, `crun-wasmtime` and `crun-wasm-nodejs` are supported (default: "crun-wasmedge")

 **patchKnative**: Runs the patch to enable setting the runtime in a knative service definition.

+## Uninstall

+Performs a rollback of the CRI configuration as well as deleting the deployed files from the host.